-

 Disclosure and Template Requirements

-Under the UK Securitisation Regulation, originators, sponsors and SSPEs established in the UK have extensive transparency obligations both to current and potential investors and to competent authorities.
-They are required to disclose documentation essential to the understanding of the transaction and, if there is not a prospectus (i.e., a private securitisation), a transaction summary (before pricing) at the outset and loan-level data and investor reports (disclosing how risk is retained), on the basis of specified templates (periodically) and other events-based announcements (on an ad hoc basis).
+Under the UK Securitisation Framework, originators, sponsors and SSPEs established in the UK have extensive transparency obligations both to current and potential investors and to competent authorities.
+They are required to disclose documentation essential to the understanding of the transaction and, if there is not a prospectus (i.e., a private securitisation), a transaction summary (before pricing or, as introduced by the new UK Securitisation Framework (Chapter 2 Article 7 of the PRA Rules and SECN 6.2.2R(2) of the FCA Rules), before original commitment to invest, as pricing does not always apply to private securitisations) at the outset and loan-level data and investor reports (disclosing how risk is retained), on the basis of specified templates (periodically) and other events-based announcements (on an ad hoc basis).
 In the case of public securitisations, this disclosure should be made through an authorised securitisation repository approved and registered by the FCA, which operates a system for collating and publishing the relevant data.
-In the case of private securitisations, no particular method of disclosure is specified and the parties can implement their own arrangements for making information available.
-Typically however, as information is not being made available to a securitisation repository and the FCA does not receive transaction documents and ongoing loan level data, the FCA asks only for a very short notification form to be filed but full template disclosure must still be delivered to investors.
+In the case of private securitisations, no particular method of disclosure is specified, and the parties can implement their own arrangements for making information available.
+Typically, however, as information is not being made available to a securitisation repository and the FCA does not receive transaction documents and ongoing loan level data, the FCA asks only for a very short notification form to be filed but full template disclosure must still be delivered to investors by a UK sponsor, originator or SPV.

-Article 7 of the UK Securitisation Regulation requires that loan level data and investor reports are disclosed by way of standardised templates contained within regulatory and implementing technical standards.
+Chapter 5, Articles 2 and 3 of the PRA Rules and SECN 12 of the FCA Rules, require that loan level data and investor reports are disclosed by a UK sponsor, originator or SSPE by way of standardised templates contained within regulatory and implementing technical standards.
 Although there has been and remains some debate as to certain issues (to what extent fields may be left incomplete on a ‘not applicable’ or ‘no data’ basis?
 To what extent are legacy transactions able to comply with them?
 What about those transactions which relate to an asset class that does not fall neatly within the templates, for example, non-EU originated receivables?
 To what extent may confidential and sensitive data be excluded from the templates?) the position in respect of many of such questions has been clarified by published guidance, including questions and answers published in the context of the EU Securitisation Regulation.

 Interaction with EU requirements and implications for the market

-The EU position differs, with EU regulatory guidance suggesting that EU investors must ensure that securitisations in which they invest report on the basis of the prescribed EU templates (and limiting the ability for EU investors to view reporting on the basis of UK templates as sufficient).
+The EU position accordingly now differs, with EU regulatory guidance suggesting that EU investors must ensure that securitisations in which they invest report on the basis of the prescribed EU templates (and limiting the ability for EU investors to view reporting on the basis of UK templates as sufficient).
 In practice this means that UK securitisations – which will typically seek to attract EU investors – will often provide both EU and UK templates.
-There is, however, variation in the market as to whether UK originators and servicers will provide contractual undertakings to provide EU reporting.

-UK regulators – as detailed below – are consulting on whether to expand the ability for UK investors to invest in EU securitisations that report only on the basis of EU standards – even where EU standards change such that this reporting is not substantially the same as is required in the UK.
-That would assist UK investors in accessing EU markets if reporting standards diverge in the future.
-However, this will be of less assistance to UK originators: if UK and EU reporting standards diverge, unless corresponding flexibility is introduced in the EU, UK originators will face a dual-compliance burden that EU originators do not.
+The ability for UK investors to invest in EU securitisations that report only on the basis of EU standards does assist UK investors in accessing EU markets unless reporting standards diverge in the future.
+However, as UK and EU reporting standards currently diverge, unless corresponding flexibility is introduced in the EU, UK originators will face a dual-compliance burden that EU originators do not.
 It is therefore more important than ever that UK and EU disclosure templates remain aligned.

-Likewise, between August and October 2023, the FCA and PRA conducted an initial consultation as to whether the disclosure templates for private securitisations could be more proportionate or principles-based so as to become less extensive than those for public securitisations, whilst still supporting the provision of sufficient information by manufacturers of securitisations to investors.
-Further consultations are expected.
+Between August and October 2023, the FCA and PRA did conduct an initial consultation as to whether the disclosure templates for private securitisations could be more proportionate or principles-based so as to become less extensive than those for public securitisations, whilst still supporting the provision of sufficient information by manufacturers of securitisations to investors.
+The Securitisation Regulation Framework did not outline the response of either the FCA or the PRA and it is unclear if or when the UK regulators will propose further changes in this area.
+In relation to the EU templates (which, as noted above, are in practice used for many UK securitisations) further changes may result from the EU Commission Consultation on this topic together with ESMA’s consultation on the revision of the disclosure framework for private securitisation.

 UK Inside Information